 Singalila National Park, West Bengal is well connected with motorable roads to all the major cities in West Bengal.
 The route from DElhi goes through NH 27.

 Singalila National Park ought to be on your list if you want to get closer to the nature and the Himalayas.
-If you are planning a trip already, get customised North East Travel Packages with TravelTriangle.
+If you are planning a trip already, get customised North East Vacation with TravelTriangle.